 Time to put on the backpack once again and head for the train station.
 The station of Kerman turned out to be as chaotic as expected, but as soon as we settled in our cabin, things got better.
 We were offered tea by the train steward and there were even some strange cookies.
 The barren landscape passed outside the window but at least there were pretty mountains and even the occasional wild dromedary.

-The train stopped in the evening so passengers could get off and say their prayers.
-We were likely the only people left in the train.
+The train stopped in the evening so passengers could get off to say their prayers.
+We were likely the only people left on the train.

 We also had an ongoing feud with the cabin next door regarding the wagon temperature.
 The women clad in heavy chadors thought that the fuming desert heat was too cold and insisted on increasing the temperature.
 I woke up in the middle of the night, close to fainting from the heat before I managed to crawl to the window and push it open for cold air like a fish on dry land.